sagesharp/gnome-online-coc/gnome-code-of-conduct.md

 ## License

-This Code of Conduct is licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).

-This Code of Conduct was forked from the example policy from [ORIGINAL CODE OF CONDUCT AND ITS LICENSE]

-Additional language was added by [ATTRIBUTION OF PEOPLE EDITING THIS DOCUMENT].
-Language was incorporated from the following Codes of Conduct:

-[LIST OF CODES OF CONDUCT AND THEIR LICENSE TERMS]
-## License

 This Code of Conduct was forked from the example policy from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), which is under a Creative Commons Zero license.

 Additional language was incorporated and modified from the following Codes of Conduct: